Eitan1112/rogue-dhcp-attack/README.md

 ```

 ## Details
-The tool will sniff DHCP packets, originated from a rogue server, using scapy.
+The tool will listen for DHCP packets, originated from a rogue server, using scapy.
 When a rogue server is found, a new thread is started to attack the server.
 The main thread will continue to listen to rogue servers.
-The new thread will follow this chart:
-Send DHCP Discover > Listen to DHCP OFFER > Send DHCP Request > Listen to DHCP ACK / DHCP NAK

-On DHCP ACK - Continue the attack
-On DHCP NAK - Stops the attack, the server is neutralized.
+The new thread will starve addresses until 5 consecutive failures to starve an address, or when a NAK packet is recieved.

 All the events are logged to 'script.log'.